sujithsagar217/mlproject/containers/README.md

 # 🐳 Dockerized Flask + MongoDB Application Setup (Windows)

-This guide documents the full setup process for containerizing a Flask app with MongoDB using Docker on **Windows** — including installation, troubleshooting, image building, running containers, and integrating MongoDB.
+This guide documents the full setup process for containerizing a Flask app with MongoDB using Docker on **Windows** — including installation, troubleshooting, image building, running containers, integrating MongoDB, and verifying data with MongoDB Compass.

 ---